 Head of Department

-Our peripatetic music teacher tailors each lesson to the needs of the individual through their chosen instrument.
-Students can play and perform confidently, both solo and ensemble, using their voice and instruments fluently with accuracy and expression.
+Our peripatetic music teacher tailors each lesson to the needs of the individual through their chosen instrument. pupils can play and perform confidently, both solo and ensemble, using their voice and instruments fluently with accuracy and expression.
 We currently offer lessons on the following instruments; piano/keyboard, drums, guitar and bass guitar, ukulele, singing, trumpet, trombone with an option to take highly prestigious instrumental exams.

 Careers in music include; sound engineer, musical director, session musician, recording studio manager, music or instrumental teacher.

 - Learning Journey – Year 8

 Please note, every subject exercise book your child has contains a subject ‘Pleckgate Learning Journey’ that outlines the content covered, timelines and assessment points for the current year.